iguananaut/iguananaut.net/content/programming/github-labels-on-pull-requests.rst

 It's not pretty but at least it works.

 But where labels *really* fall over in GitHub is that they aren't shown on *pull requests*.
-At least not in the most obvious context--on the page for the pull request (PR) itself.
+At least not in the most obvious context—on the page for the pull request (PR) itself.
 To clarify, GitHub's data model treats PRs more or less like a "subclass" of normal issues.
 Every PR has an issue (with the same number) associated with it, along with some pull request-specific data such as what comparison to make the PR from, and its merge status.
-So there's no reason PRs *can't* have labels--just add labels to the issue associated with a PR.
-In fact, it's entirely possible to do this through GitHub's API, and I believe some command-line utilities such `Hub`_ might support this (though I haven't actually checked).  *In fact* you can even turn a normal issue into a pull request by attaching the right metadata to it--I use `this script <https://gist.github.com/eteq/1750715>`_ that `Erik Tollerud`_ hacked together to do this all the time.
+So there's no reason PRs *can't* have labels—just add labels to the issue associated with a PR.
+In fact, it's entirely possible to do this through GitHub's API, and I believe some command-line utilities such `Hub`_ might support this (though I haven't actually checked).  *In fact* you can even turn a normal issue into a pull request by attaching the right metadata to it—I use `this script <https://gist.github.com/eteq/1750715>`_ that `Erik Tollerud`_ hacked together to do this all the time.

-This use case--converting an issue to a PR--especially illustrates the problem.
+This use case—converting an issue to a PR—especially illustrates the problem.
 Say you have an issue with a bunch of labels attached to it, but then you use this script to attach some code to the issue.
 Refresh the page and suddenly: No more labels.
 Nothing to distinguish the PR except for what milestone it's assigned to.

 That doesn't mean the labels ever went away.
-In fact, you *can* still view them on the full list of issues for the repository--the issue listing UI supports labels for normal issues and PRs alike.
+In fact, you *can* still view them on the full list of issues for the repository—the issue listing UI supports labels for normal issues and PRs alike.
 It even supports a batch editing mode which allows adding and removing issues from PRs.
 So it's not like they never intended it to be possible.
 They for some reason just haven't gotten around to adding it to the UI for individual issues.